DBSE-teaching/isee2019-TeamMachine/reports/week04.md

    > Started to understand the features of Android studio.

-   > Discussed about the user stories with the user and took someother requirements.
+   > Discussed about the user stories with the user and took some more requirements.

    > Roles and Responsibilities :